First Orion Customer Portal Terms of Service

 THE SERVICES ARE INTENDED FOR BUSINESS USE OR USE IN CONNECTION WITH AN INDIVIDUAL’S TRADE, CRAFT, OR PROFESSION ONLY, AND ARE NOT FOR PERSONAL, FAMILY OR HOUSEHOLD USE.

-If you have any questions, you can reach Customer Support here (LINK).
+If you have any questions, you can contact Customer Support at enterprise firstname.lastname@example.org.

 1. Overview of the Services

-When we refer to the “Services” in these Terms, we mean all products and services (including the Basic Service) provided through the Customer Portal by us or our Affiliates, as applicable, including those products and services that are ordered by you under an Order Form (as defined below) and access to any application programming interface (“API”) made available by us as part of the Services.
+When we refer to the “Services” in these Terms, we mean all products and services (including the Basic Service) provided by First Orion or our Affiliates, as applicable, including those Services provided through the Customer Portal, those products and services that are ordered by you under an Order Form (as defined below), and access to any portal, tool, plug-in or application programming interface (“API”) made available by us as part of the Services.
 A more detailed description of the Services can be found in the Services Specific Terms, documentation and additional resources made available to you.
 The Services include technical support related to use of the Customer Portal, the Customer Portal itself, and the features, functionality, and connectivity provided through our proprietary platform.
+You acknowledge and agree that the Services are not intended to satisfy any legal or regulatory requirement applicable to you.

 When we refer to an “Affiliate” in these Terms, we mean any entity that directly or indirectly controls or is controlled by, or is under common control with, the party specified.
 For purposes of this definition, “control” means direct or indirect ownership of more than fifty percent (50%) of the voting interests of the subject entity.
 Each of your Affiliates that wants to use the Services must accept these Terms individually and create its own account.
 In the event our Affiliates provide any part of the Services, we will be responsible for the Services our Affiliates provide.